Rampatel1997/M1-APPLICATION_MGS-marksheet-generatiom-system-/1_Requirments/4W and 1H/Readme.md

 WHO:
-Every institute and college who gives the certification can they can use it.
+Every institute and college who gives the certification  they can use it.
 WHAT:
 A report which tells the all progress, work done and activities in the particular field.
 WHEN: